mexus/pastebin/bin/README.md

 ## Running the service

-Please note!
-This library crate provides only a library (obviously), and the real server is decoupled into a separate crate `pastebind`.

 Build (`cargo build` or `cargo build --release`) or install the binary (`cargo install pastebind`).
 Then simply launch the executable (there's just one executable generated) with `--help` flag to see the options.
 Basically you have